 WHAT WE DO

-Since 2012, my wife has regularly volunteered in Durand's elementary schools.
-She'll be helping facilitate the upcoming picture day at Bertha Neal.
+Since 2012, my wife has regularly worked in Durand's schools.
+At first, as a vounteer, doing things like helping to facilitate picture day activities.
 She has served on the Bertha Neal PTAC board and attended meetings at both Bertha Neal and Robert Kerr.
-She has served as a coach and also on the board of American Youth Soccer Organization Region 814, an organization with which our three children (all Durand students) as well as hundreds others from Durand and neighboring communities are involved and represent Durand.
+Today she is employed by the district as a parapro.
+She has served as a coach and also on the board of American Youth Soccer Organization Region 814, an organization with which our three children have participated in, as have hundreds others from Durand and neighboring communities, representing Durand.

 I wanted to run for Durand City Council in 2014, but the City Charter requires council members to have been city residents for two consecutive years immediately prior to running.
 I missed it by months.

 In 2015, I was happy to be connected by Amy Roddy to Kathy Olund, the new Director of the Greater Durand Area Chamber of Commerce.
-Today, I'm happy to work in service to the local business community as a board member of the chamber, to help facilitate events that bring new consumers and revenue to our city, and to help develop new ideas that contribute to the chamber's mission.
+Since that time, I'm happy to have worked in service to the local business community as a board member of the chamber, to help facilitate events that bring new consumers and revenue to our city, and to help develop new ideas that contribute to the chamber's mission.

-That same year my aunt purchased and reopened one of Durand's most beloved restaurants after it closed, ending three decades of doing business in Durand.
-Next month, Rancho Grande Mexican Restaurant will celebrate one year since reopening.
+That same year my aunt purchased one of Durand's most beloved restaurants.
+Rancho Grande Mexican Restaurant is approaching four decades of doing business in Durand.

 I do what I do for the same reasons so many volunteers and others in service of our schools, churches, businesses and communities do what they do -- because it's my home and I love it.